Levitation and dynamics of bodies in supersaturated fluids: Experiments

-In a final set of experiments, the printed sphere was placed into the fluid, and left free to move.
-The body, with radius $A=1$\,cm and mass $m=4.25$\,g, was inserted into the fluid just after fluid depressurization and pouring, and its motion was recorded with a Nikon D7000 DSLR camera with a 24 fps framerate for two hours (see Movies S4-S6).
+\textbf{Levitation and dynamics of a freely moving sphere.} In a final set of experiments, the printed sphere was placed into the fluid, free to move (Fig.~\ref{Figure4}(a)).
+The body, with radius $A=1$\,cm and mass $m=4.25$\,g, was inserted into the fluid just after depressurization and pouring, and its motion was recorded with a Nikon D7000 DSLR camera with a 24 fps framerate for two hours (see Movies S4-S6).
 The body's vertical position at each time, denoted by $z=A\, Z(t)$ (with the fluid surface at $z=0$), was recovered using an image tracking code written in Matlab.
 The experiment was performed five times.

 A slow decay of the highly oscillatory dynamics is observed upon locally averaging the vertical position.
-Figure~\ref{Figure4}(a) shows the mean vertical position at time $t$ over a window [$t-5$\,min, $t+5$\,min].
-The free surface is located at $z=0$, and the body is just touching the surface when $Z=-1$.
-For the first 20 minutes the body spends most of its time near the free surface - bubbles cleaned from the body are rapidly replaced.
-Eventually, the body begins to spend more time in the bulk fluid, where the body resides for longer and longer 'charging' times before rising again.
-The last time the body reaches the surface is at $t=100.5$\,min.
-Accordingly, the body's mean position steadily decreases, then remains fixed after roughly 100 minutes, at which point bubble growth is too slow to lift the body again, and any large bubbles which appear promising detach and rise alone to the surface.
+Figure~\ref{Figure4}(b) shows the mean vertical position at time $t$ over a window [$t-5$\,min, $t+5$\,min] during one experimental run.
+The free surface is located at $z=0$, and the body is just touching the \tcb{free} surface when $Z=-1$.
+For the first 5 minutes the body spends most of its time near the free surface - bubbles cleaned from the body are rapidly replaced.
+Eventually, the body begins to spend more time in the bulk fluid, \tcb{and then} on the container floor, where the body resides for longer and longer 'charging' times before rising again.

-The instantaneous vertical position starting at $t=52$\,min is shown in Fig.~\ref{Figure4}(b), revealing a type of damped `bouncing' dynamics from the free surface.
-With each visit, a new section of the body is cleaned of bubbles, and the body's center of buoyancy is out of alignment with the center of mass, generating a torque.
-The body responds with a rotation until the remaining surface bubbles are repositioned to the top of the body, where they are removed upon the next surface arrival.
-This process continues until sufficiently many bubbles are removed so as to result in a large excursion into the bulk.

-Figure~\ref{Figure4}(c) shows the position at a later time.
-The late-stage behavior includes long periods on the container floor punctuated by increasingly rare rising events; rising often ends prematurely due to the detachment and departure of single large bubbles.
+The instantaneous vertical position starting at $t=24.7$\,min is shown in Fig.~\ref{Figure4}(c), revealing a type of damped `bouncing' dynamics from the free surface.
+Multiple visits to the fluid-air interface in succession are commonly observed; each visit clears different portions of the body surface, resulting eventually in a longer excursion into the bulk.
+Figure~\ref{Figure4}(d) shows common late-stage behavior: long periods on the container floor, punctuated by increasingly rare rising events.
+Rising often ends prematurely due to the detachment and departure of single large bubbles.
 The late-stage surface forces tend to be dominated by such individuals, and the body's fate can be dictated by their singular activity.